 Discover history, art, mouthwatering seafood and, of course, the beautiful waters of Puget Sound while visiting the largest island in Island County.
 Outdoor thrill seekers will find activity at every turn whether kayaking, paddle boarding, hiking or biking around the island.
 Those seeking refuge will find treasures while shopping at waterside boutiques, gift shops, art galleries and flavorful cuisine.

 Travelers can make it to the island by ferry or over the Deception Pass bridge bonding Fidalgo and Whidbey islands.
 Listed on the National Register of Historic Places, the iconic 177-foot-high bridge is admired for its graceful architecture and front-row seat overlooking lush emerald trees and turquoise waters.

 Spend the day at Deception Pass State Park, Washington’s most-visited state park.
 Kids and adults can fish and swim in Cranberry Lake, search for seashells along the beach, hike through forests and along bluffs and listen to the collective chirp from some of the 155 species of the birds inhabiting the island.
 Keep an eye on the waters to catch a glimpse of harbor seals.
 Can’t leave just yet?
 Make reservations and set up camp at one of the park’s 172 tent sites.

 Further south, visitors will find Oak Harbor, named for its distinguishing Garry Oak trees.
 Oak Harbor is the largest of seven towns on the island.
-Dating back to the early 1850s, the town is rich with history and close to Naval Air Station Whidbey Island, built in 1942, and still operating today.
+Dating back to the early 1850s, the town is rich with history and close to Naval Air Station Whidbey Island, built in 1942, and still operates today.
 Visitors can visit the PBY Memorial Foundation Naval Heritage Center to view seaplanes, artifacts, a flight simulator and learn more about naval history.